SystemRDL/systemrdl-compiler/docs/dev_notes/dpa_type_generation.rst

 these types.

 Instance reference
-    An instance reference is normalized by deriving the relative hierarchcial path from the current instance to the refrenced instance.
+    An instance reference is normalized by deriving the relative hierarchical path from the current instance to the referenced instance.
 The normalized value is the first eight characters of the md5 of the path.

     Hierarchy separators shall use ``.``, and parent references use ``^``.

-    For example, the hierarchcial path from component ``foo.bar.baz`` to ``foo.abc.def`` is represented by the string ``^.^.abc.def``
+    For example, the hierarchical path from component ``foo.bar.baz`` to ``foo.abc.def`` is represented by the string ``^.^.abc.def``

     The resulting 8-characters of md5 are: b0698608